 When it comes to adult incontinence products, the general rule is that high absorbency comes at the cost of discreetness.
 For the most part, the higher a diaper's capacity, the bulkier it's going to look under clothing.
 It's almost always a trade-off, although some standout diapers (like the Attends Briefs Waistband Style (Est. $14 for 18 briefs) are slightly less conspicuous than others.

-The best review of adult diapers comes from XP Medical, an online retailer specializing in adult incontinence supplies.
-Owner Gary Evans and a small staff perform thorough testing on the diapers they sell, and their ratings have a good reputation in the online adult incontinence community.
-Diaper reviews here are detailed and specific, and information on each style includes wet and dry measurements, features, results of wetting and rewetting tests, cost per diaper and comments on overall quality and effectiveness.
-The downside is that some supermarket brands, including Depend, are not tested.
+There isn't a lot of informative testing out there on adult diapers, and we based much of our findings on owner reviews and ratings.
+The best website by far for testing and reviews is XPMedical.com, an online retailer specializing in incontinence products.
+Owner Gary Evans and a small staff perform exhaustive testing on their products, and their ratings have a good reputation in the online adult diaper community.
+Their diaper reviews are detailed and specific, and information on each style includes wet and dry measurements, features, results of wetting and rewetting tests, cost per diaper and comments on overall quality and effectiveness.

 We chose our best-reviewed diapers based on performance (how well the diaper retains contents, how well it absorbs fluids and how well it protects against leaks), ease of use (comfort, fit, convenience of removal) and odor absorption (whether the product neutralizes odor and how long the protection lasts).
 Our top picks for disposable briefs, pull-on underwear, incontinence pads and booster pads all received generally favorable reviews by both owners and experts.